URBAN AGRICULTURE IS DEAD! CITIES HAVE TWO, THREE …. MANY URBAN AGRICULTURES!!

 There are so many opportunities, so many points on the urban agricultures spectrum, that we can’t even say “urban agriculture is what it is.”

 That fact is that “urban agricultures are what they are,” and city governments in different areas should embrace many of them.

-The best to begin with is the collection edited by Julie Dawson and Alfonso Morales, called Cities of Farmers: Urban Agricultural Practices and Processes.
-It sets the stage.
+I begin with a collection, edited by Julie Dawson and Alfonso Morales, called Cities of Farmers: Urban Agricultural Practices and Processes.